opentable/request-timeline/README.md

 visually on a timeline.
 It depends on services logging according to the [common OTLs][1]--specifically, ot-v1, msg-v1, and http-v1.

-On singularity it advertises as `ot-timeline`
+On discovery it advertises as `timeline`, and the singularity request is `timeline` as well.

 To build a docker image using currently installed components